 Beside his many problems with authority, depression and personality flaws, Kovacs is exceptionally down-to-earth and manages to convey a weary as well as cynical personality while still harboring glimmers of hope and being altruistic on a case-by-case basis.
 Takeshi’s experiences over more than 250 years of objective time frame spanning over the whole trilogy, leaves one astonished and awed in the face of a human being that continues to live on after witnessing the beauties and horrors of multiple lifetimes.

 “Altered Carbon” on Netflix

 The streaming platform Netflix features a brand-new series based on the first novel of Morgan’s Takeshi Kovacs trilogy, the eponymous “Altered Carbon”.
 Released on February 2nd 2018, a ten-episode first season got released.
 Created by Laeta Kalogridis and featuring (among others) Joel Kinnaman, James Purefoy and Martha Higareda.1

-Highly recommended: See Planet Dystopia’s new in-depth article about the first season of Altered Carbon
+Highly recommended: Planet Dystopia’s in-depth article about the first season of Altered Carbon.

 Laeta Kalogridis first optioned the rights to Morgan’s novel soon after it got published at the beginning of the new millennium.
 The title was quite tough to sell to production studios though, especially as the base material was not tied to a well-known franchise.
 Due to its quite complex plot and the futuristic setting, which requires a lot of effort regarding special effects and film sets, the production costs were estimated as very high – too high, from the point of view of most producers at the time.
 The inclusion of a great deal of adult material in the novel also did not help to find production partners.
 Finally, Netflix decided to give it a try and started the production in 2016.2